Mountshannon Arts Committee 2025

 Credit Photo Annie Dinner.
 Lough derg swimmer

-2018 to 2021 winners of Mountshannon Arts Photo Competition.
-Since 2018 this competition has been created and organised every year by Shulagh Colleran!
+Mountshannon Arts Amateur Photography Competition competition has been created in 2018 and is organised every year by Shulagh Colleran!

 Shulagh Colleran